Crime-associated inequality in geographical access to education: Insights from the municipality of Rio de Janeiro

 Calculate inequality measures from categorical/tabulated data.
 Useful when only grouped data is available.

-How inequalities accumulate and compound over individual lifetimes.
+How inequalities in earnings, education, and health accumulate and compound over individual lifetimes.

 Programming fundamentals for social science research.